julicheng/restaurant-reviews-app-stage-1/README.md

 # Restaurant Reviews App
-This was a static restaurant reviews application that has now been converted into mobile friendly application.
+This was a static restaurant reviews application that has now been converted into a mobile friendly application.

 To view maps on the application, you will need to replace `<your MAPBOX API KEY HERE>` in the main.js and restaurant_info.js file with a token from [Mapbox](https://www.mapbox.com/).